A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “Go with him, honey,” Harry said to her.
 “Please.”

 She sighed and nodded.
 About an hour later, we showered, individually, then dressed for dinner.
-I’d brought along one of my sport coats and a nice pair of slacks, plus a good pair of leather loafers.
-Bethany put on a skirt and blouse, and a jacket that matched the skirt.
+I’d brought along one of my sports coats and a nice pair of slacks, plus a good pair of leather loafers.
+Bethany put on a skirt and blouse and a jacket that matched the skirt.
 Once we were dressed, we headed to the country club where we’d been for our very first date.

 “Do you remember that first time here?” she asked.

 “How could I forget?
-I was with the most beautiful girl at the turnabout dance, and a girl who, unbeknownst to me, would become very important in my life.”
+I was with the most beautiful girl at the turnabout dance and a girl who, unbeknownst to me, would become very important in my life.”

 “But we drifted so far apart.”